Phantom-Horizon/CapabilitySystem/README.md

 </p>

 ## Overview
 Capability System is a lightweight gameplay framework that lets you assemble actor behaviour from small, network-aware modules called *capabilities*.
 It is engine-version agnostic: the same core works whether your project leans on C++, Blueprints, UnrealSharp, or AngelScript.
 Each capability can decide where it executes (server, owning client, every client, etc.), access replicated data components, and optionally manage Enhanced Input bindings.
-Designers can work entirely in AngelScript while sharing the same lifecycle and networking rules as C++ counterparts.
+Designers can work entirely in AngelScript or UnrealSharp while sharing the same lifecycle and networking rules as C++ counterparts.

 The architecture takes cues from the capability framework Hazelight discussed at GDC: capabilities act as tiny, composable slices of logic that can be added, reordered, or removed without touching surrounding systems.
 This reference implementation keeps the core ideas approachable: capabilities own their own state, opt into networking, and cooperate through tags instead of hard-coded dependencies, making it easy to iterate rapidly on gameplay while keeping codebases decoupled.